VaryanW/Forensics.html/README.md

 <p>I am playing the role of a Security Analyst at a financial company.
 It is my job (and those in my department I would assume) to check and ensure infroatmion remains accurate and available.
 I created a program (a simple script) to run two tools.
 1. Log size management using (logrotate) to help automate the process of rotating logs and archiving them for investigation if needed.
-2. Log auditing with (auditd) to track events, record the events, detect abuse or unauthorized activity, and create custom reports.</p>
+2. Log auditing with (auditd) to track events, record the events, detect abuse or unauthorized activity, and create custom reports. <br><br> I was unable to find the complete prompt, as my access to this couse has ended at the time of making this repo.
+Therefore, there are gaps within the general story.</p>

 <h4>Next I'll go into some of the details on setting up the environment (most of the log files were already created).</h4>